charmplusplus/charm/doc/charm++/manual.rst

 Post Entry Method.
 The second parameter is the index of the nocopypost buffer among the nocopypost buffers sent in the entry method, starting with 0.
 For example, for 1 nocopypost buffer sent in the entry method, the index will always be 0.
 For 2 nocopypost buffers, the index will be 0 for the first buffer and 1 for the second buffer.
-For n buffers, it will be 0 for the first buffer, 1 for the second buffer, 2 for the third buffer upto (n-1) for the nth buffer.
+For n buffers, it will be 0 for the first buffer, 1 for the second buffer, 2 for the third buffer up to (n-1) for the nth buffer.
 The third parameter is a user provided integer tag (22 in this case), used to associate the 0th source buffer of this entry method with tag 22.